-- Recording a RAW format image entails the following limitation. - The RAW file cannot be printed using a DPOF (print) designated printer or a PictBridge compliant printer. - You cannot verify an effect of D-Range Optimizer advanced even if you enlarge the image recorded in RAW format.
-(The effect is recorded on the image.)
+- Recording a RAW format image entails the following limitation. - The RAW file cannot be printed using a DPOF (print) designated printer or a PictBridge compliant printer. - You cannot verify the effects of D-Range Optimizer other than those of Standard) if you play back and enlarge an image recorded in RAW format.